 - Great integrations: It integrates with multiple tools to share information and automate tasks.

-- Not too friendly for new users: With all its capabilities, Asana will have a higher learning curve to understand how to use it fully.
+- Not too friendly for new users: With all its capabilities, Asana will have a higher learning curve to fully understand how to use it.

-- Too many features and options: Asana may end up being too big and bulky for small teams or individual users.
+- Too many features and options: Asana may be too big and bulky for small teams or individual users.

 Price: Free plan with unlimited tasks, projects and file storage; Premium plan starts at $10.99 per user per month with advanced options and unlimited free guests; Business plan starts at $24.99 per user per month with advanced integrations and customizations.